johnmck95/KettlePal/backend/README.md

 `knexfile.ts` in _/backend/graphql-server/src_ contains the `knexConfig` required for defining the DB connection.
 It uses env variables to choose to corresponding DB.
 Update these env variables to change the DB you are pointing to.

-## Cloning kettlepal-prod to kettlepal-dev
+## Replicating kettlepal-prod database to kettlepal-dev

-To make `kettlebell-dev` have an identical schema & data as `kettlepal-prod`, run `npm run restore_kettlepal-dev`.
-This will drop the `kettlepal-dev` database, pg_dump the contents of `kettlepal-prod`, then create a new `kettlepal-dev` DB with the dumped data.
-Finally, it removes the data dump file.
+Run `npm run db:replicate-prod-db-to-local` to replicate the production database locally.
+This will `pg_dump` the `kettlepal-prod` database, then rebuild `kettlebell-dev` with the production database dump.

 # Tables

-There are 3 important KettlePal postgresql tables.
+There are 4 important KettlePal tables, `users`, `workouts`, `exercises` & `templates`.

-There is a `1 - M` relationship between the `users & workouts` tables, and another `1 - M` relationship between the `workouts & exercises` tables.
+There are `1 - M` relationships between the `users & workouts`, `workouts & exercises`, and `users & templates` tables.

 ## users